 As the different credit card companies battle to win the business of premium travelers, they are offering more perks and introducing more credit cards.
 One of latest premium rewards credit card to enter the landscape is the Barclays Arrival Premier Card [Expired], a hybrid premium travel credit card that attempts to bridge the gap between premium and mass consumer travel rewards cards.

-With a $150 annual fee (waived the first year), the new Barclays Arrival Premier Card offers a few perks exclusive to high-end premium travel credit cards like the American Express Platinum Card and the Chase Sapphire Reserve without shelling out over $450 for an annual fee.
+With a $150 annual fee (waived the first year), the new Barclays Arrival Premier Card offers a few perks exclusive to high-end premium travel credit cards like The Platinum Card® from American Express and the Chase Sapphire Reserve without shelling out $550 for an annual fee.

 But how does the Barclays Arrival Premier Card compare to the Amex Platinum or Sapphire Reserve?
 You’ll have a better idea after you look at the facts.